HenryJS/cloudprep/README.md

 CloudPrep is a tool for taking an existing cloud environment and translating into CloudFormation.

 ###Key design considerations
-* Cloud agnostic by intent.
-Currently heavily AWS focussed.
+* Cloud agnostic by intent; however, currently heavily AWS focussed.
 * Idempotent.
 Run twice, get the same output.
 This means you should be able to use it to create ChangeSets and update environments in-situ without considerable data loss.